Ritsu Dōan

 Ritsu Dōan (堂安 律, Dōan Ritsu) is a Japanese professional footballer who plays as a right winger for Bundesliga club Eintracht Frankfurt and the Japan national team.

+Youth career

+Dōan attended Amagasaki Municipal Urakaze Elementary School and Amagasaki Municipal Odaminami Junior High School.

+During his elementary school years, he played for Urakaze FC and also honed his technical skills at the Vissel Kobe soccer school; later, he joined Nishinomiya SS.
+Upon entering junior high school, he received offers from the junior youth teams of Gamba Osaka, Cerezo Osaka, Vissel Kobe, and Nagoya Grampus Eight, ultimately choosing to join Gamba Osaka Junior Youth.
+In 2012, while with the junior youth team, he achieved an unprecedented national treble at the U-15 level.

+At the Gamba youth academy, he quickly distinguished himself as an attacking midfielder capable of playing on either flank; thanks to his powerful physique and left-footed play, he was dubbed the "next Akihiro Ienaga"—a fellow Gamba youth product who shared similar characteristics.

 Club career

 Gamba Osaka

 Coming through the youth system, Dōan joined J1 League club Gamba Osaka in 2015.
 On 27 May, he debuted against FC Seoul in the 2015 AFC Champions League.
 In 2016, he mainly played for their Gamba Osaka's newly-established reserve team Gamba Osaka U-23 in the J3 League.